 Reversing a boat has become quite a favorite of mine now and fun to teach.
 Please don't just give these exercisers lip service.
-Actually get out and do them and - who cares if others are watching - you'll be able to out back and out maneuver them anytime after this.
-It's a practiced skill that you'll be glad you did next time you're in a tight marina in some exotic place with 20 knots of wind on the side and every one is watching you.
+Actually, get out and do the exercises and - who cares if others are watching - you'll be able to out back and outmaneuver them anytime after this.
+It's a practiced skill that you'll be glad you did next time you're in a tight marina in some exotic place with 20 knots of wind on the side and everyone is watching you.
 The question is - will they be nervous or impressed - it's up to you.

 Other Sailing Courses that you might enjoy:

 Qualified Crew Member Sailing Course

 Coastal Navigation Sailing Course